francisfromsrcdc/dataanalysis-datastorytelling/README.md

 ## Year Level
 **2nd Year (2nd Trimester)**

 This dataset is about student records.
 Let's dive in and see what kinds of information we can gather from this dataset.
+NOTE: If streamlit doesn't show the visuals, then the application needs to be run locally.